 - Trim the brussels sprouts.
 Remove any brown outer leaves.
 Cut in half lengthwise.
 Season with salt and pepper.1 pound brussels sprouts

 - Wrap each sprout with a half piece of bacon.
-Place on wire rack, seam side down.1 pound brussels sprouts, 1 Pounds bacon
+Place on wire rack, seam side down.1 pound brussels sprouts, 1 pound bacon

 - In a small pan mix together the balsamic vinegar, mustard, and brown sugar.
 Bring to a simmer and reduce until thick enough to coat the back of the spoon.
 Use a pastry brush to brush the glaze on top of the sprouts.¼ cup balsamic vinegar, 1 tablespoon brown sugar, 1 teaspoon dijon mustard